Loading…

 Creating Collections: once you start one is not enough

 Collections are just one more tool in the toolbox to help students succeed.
 There are several advantages to creating and organizing collections in Alma.
 The use of collections is another source that can benefit both students and faculty.
 Collections can be basic or very complex.
-Using this resource in Alma can reduce time spent by students and faculty searching for materials and can be used in conjunction or in place of course reserves
+Using this resource in Alma can reduce time spent by students and faculty searching for materials and can be used in conjunction or in place of course reserves.

 Presenters